web analytics

 Welcome to Guatemala, Bella, Selena, Lucia, Madeline, and Sophie!

-MARTES 27 de Mayo – Guatemala City:
+MARTES 27 de Mayo – Guatemala City

 The 2025 JUNTOSAbroad journey in Guatemala starts today!
 We are thrilled to have Hotel Dos Lunas as our home base for arrivals again this year.
 After landing in Guatemala City and settling in at the hotel, our Dance Volunteers took some time to refuel and mingle with each other over coffee and pizza.
 We squeezed some hours of rehearsal in before dinnertime, during which we reviewed our exciting and packed itinerary.
 Our dedicated JUNTOS staff has been working hard to ensure the next two weeks are filled with meaningful cross-cultural exchanges through partnerships with organizations uplifting local communities through arts, education, and human rights advocacy.
 Their missions inspire us, and it is an honor to work with them during this trip!